agrc/metadata-asset-tracking-tool/metadata/energy/oil_gas_wells.md

 ## Summary

-This dataset contains point locations of oil and gas wells from the Oil, Gas, and Mining Division at the Utah Department of Natural Resources.
-Points are placed on the centroid of the well and contain attributes such as the API code, well and company name, and well type and status.
+This dataset contains point locations of oil and gas wells from the Oil, Gas, and Mining Division (DOGM) at the Utah Department of Natural Resources.
+Points contain attributes such as the API code, well and company name, and well type and status.

 ## Description

 ### What is the dataset?

+Oil and gas wells in Utah are managed by the Utah Department of Natural Resources [Oil, Gas and Mining Division](https://ogm.utah.gov/).
+This dataset contains all oil and gas wells in Utah, including those being actively drilled, still in the permit process, and those that have been abandoned.

 ### What is the purpose of the dataset?

-and provides the opportunity for the Division to collect more descriptive down-hole information for each wellbore permitted and drilled.
+This dataset provides the opportunity for the Division to collect more descriptive down-hole information for each wellbore permitted and drilled.

 ### What does the dataset represent?